Cisco Debug vs Show Commands: Deep Dive for Network Troubleshooting [CCNP Enterprise]

 Troubleshooting Tips

-Symptom | Cause | Suggested Show/Debug Commands |
+| Symptom | Cause | Suggested Show/Debug Commands |

-OSPF neighbor stuck in INIT state | Hello packet mismatch | debug ip ospf hello , show ip ospf interface |
+| OSPF neighbor stuck in INIT state | Hello packet mismatch | debug ip ospf hello, show ip ospf interface |

-NAT translation not occurring | ACL or interface missing | debug ip nat , show ip nat translations |
+| NAT translation not occurring | ACL or interface missing | debug ip nat, show ip nat translations |

-High CPU usage after debugging | Excessive debug logging | undebug all , show process cpu |
+| High CPU usage after debugging | Excessive debug logging | undebug all, show process cpu |

-DHCP not assigning IPs | Upstream blocks DHCPOFFER | debug ip dhcp server , show ip dhcp binding |
+| DHCP not assigning IPs | Upstream blocks DHCPOFFER | debug ip dhcp server, show ip dhcp binding |

-Interface flapping | Duplex mismatch or bad cable | show interface , debug interface |
+| Interface flapping | Duplex mismatch or bad cable | show interface, debug interface |

 Frequently Asked Questions (FAQs)

-1. What is the difference between show
+1. What is the difference between show and debug commands in Cisco IOS?

 Answer:

-command, on the other hand, offers real-time logging of dynamic events (like OSPF hello packets, BGP updates, or ICMP messages), which is essential for live troubleshooting.
-While show
+The show command provides a snapshot of the current status or configuration of a device component, such as interfaces, routing tables, or protocols.
+It’s static and non-intrusive.
+The debug command, on the other hand, offers real-time logging of dynamic events (like OSPF hello packets, BGP updates, or ICMP messages), which is essential for live troubleshooting.
+While show is safe for use in production, debug should be used with caution due to its potential CPU impact.

-2. Is it safe to run debug
+2. Is it safe to run debug commands on a production network device?

 Answer:

-commands can be CPU-intensive, especially on devices handling heavy traffic.
+Not always. debug commands can be CPU-intensive, especially on devices handling heavy traffic.
 If not scoped properly, they can overload the CPU, causing slowness or even crashes.
 In production environments, it’s recommended to:

 - Use specific

-) - Log output to buffer (
+debugcommands (notdebug all) - Log output to buffer (

-) - Immediately stop it using
+logging buffered) - Immediately stop it using

 3. How do I stop a debug session that is overwhelming the terminal?